1. create project

 Getting Started

-This guide will walk you through creating a Duplicis plugin from scratch.
+This guide will walk you through creating a Duplicis plugin.
 If you’d prefer a head start, grab a plugin template instead.

 Scaffolding

-Duplicis plugins are NPM packages.
-While you could create plugins completely by hand; This guide will assume you have a few things instaled:
+Duplicis plugins are npm packages.
+While you could create plugins completely by hand; This guide will assume you have a few things installed:

 # 1. create project